 AB 1992 Princeton University.
 MA 1994, PhD 1998 University of Chicago.
 Reed College 2000–.

-Academic interests: Race and ethnicity, colonialism and postcoloniality, migration, urbanity, sport, practice theory, historical anthropology, France, North Africa, Middle East.
+Academic interests: Race and ethnicity, colonialism and postcoloniality, migration, urbanity, social class, sport, practice theory, historical anthropology, France, North Africa, Middle East.